mandiant/capa/README.md

 WARNING:capa.capabilities.common: This sample appears to be packed.
 WARNING:capa.capabilities.common:
 WARNING:capa.capabilities.common: Packed samples have often been obfuscated to hide their logic.
-WARNING:capa.capabilities.common: capa cannot handle obfuscation well.
+WARNING:capa.capabilities.common: capa cannot handle obfuscation well using static analysis.
 This means the results may be misleading or incomplete.
 WARNING:capa.capabilities.common: If possible, you should try to unpack this input file before analyzing it with capa.
 WARNING:capa.capabilities.common:
 WARNING:capa.capabilities.common: Identified via rule: (internal) packer file limitation